Best Anti-Communist, Anti-Socialist Movies of All Time

 TOY STORY 3: Quality: * * * * Acceptability: +3 – 2010: In TOY STORY 3, the toys we’ve come to love are held captive by a tyrant in a daycare center full of rambunctious young children who literally start tearing them apart.
 TOY STORY 3 is another impressive, delightful, hilarious, heartwarming, and redemptive animated classic from Pixar and Disney.
 The heroes stand up against the Communist, statist “Animal Farm” tyranny, with Barbie exclaiming, “Government is from the consent of the governed!”

 THE WAY BACK: Quality: * * * * Acceptability: -1 – 2010: THE WAY BACK tells the epic story of how seven men during World War II dared to escape from a Communist prison camp run by the brutal Soviet dictatorship and started walking 4,000 miles to freedom.
 Despite some rough content and images of violence and death that call for caution, THE WAY BACK is a powerful, soul-stirring, penetrating, sweeping, visceral, inspiring, astonishing, unforgettable, and shimmering masterpiece with a very strong Christian, Anti-Communist worldview.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!